SimonMaghiar/STM32F446-Timer/README.md

 This will blink the led every 1s.

-The clock main core frequency is 50Mhz.
+The main core frequency is 50Mhz.
 The TIM2_IRQHandler is invoked every 1s.
 The reason are the following:

 ******************************************************************************************************************************************